FBI 'indifferent' to possible China hack of Hillary Clinton's server, as State Department fought to protect her, interviews suggest

 McMillian said Rucker had identified an email address in Clinton's email metadata as a potential "live dropbox" for all her emails, which a foreign actor could then access.

-However, according to McMillian, the FBI generally seemed "impressed" with Rucker's technical abilities in finding the apparent breach, and took the issue seriously.
+At the same time, according to McMillian, FBI brass generally seemed "impressed" with Rucker's technical abilities in finding the apparent breach, and apparently took the issue seriously.
 McMillian specifically said Strzok had found the email account's presence in Clinton's metadata "strange."

 McMillian said she made sure to tell the FBI that the ICIG was not trying to usurp the FBI's authority after bureau officials asked how it had found information about the potential breach.
+The FBI made clear the ICIG would provide information to the bureau, but not the other way around, McMillian and Rucker said.

 A May 2016 email from Strzok, obtained by Fox News last year, said “we know foreign actors obtained access” to some Clinton emails, including at least one “secret” message “via compromises of the private email accounts” of Clinton staffers.

 Strzok, earlier this month, filed a lawsuit against the bureau and the Justice Department – arguing that the FBI caved to the “unrelenting pressure” of the president when it fired him.

-DOJ Inspector General Michael Horowitz previously concluded that although he could not prove Strzok had let his political bias influence official decisions, he did not have confidence that Strzok had acted without bias.
+DOJ Inspector General Michael Horowitz previously concluded that although he could not prove Strzok had let his political bias influence official decisions during the Clinton email investigation, he did not have confidence that Strzok had acted without bias at critical junctures in the probe.

 In text messages with his then-lover, FBI lawyer Lisa Page, Strzok said on his government-issued phone that "we'll stop" Trump from becoming president, and called Trump supporters "retarded."